ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Reusing an existing, bootable volume is faster than creating a new volume from a snapshot or an image.

-You can provision an instance with an existing volume by specifying the existing volume's `id` or `crn` sub-property as the value of the `boot_volume_attachment` property.
+You can provision an instance with an existing volume by specifying the existing volume's `id` or `crn` subproperty as the value of the `boot_volume_attachment` property.

 The existing, bootable volume must be an unattached bootable volume that has the same operating system and architecture as the instance profile.
 Use the [list volumes](/apidocs/vpc/latest#list-volumes) filter and reference the `attachment_state` property and `operating_system` property to view a volume's eligibility.

-For example, to see unattached volumes in `us-south-1` with an x86 operating system:
+For example, to see unattached volumes in `us-south-1` with an x86 operating system.

 ```sh
 curl -X GET "$vpc_api_endpoint/v1/volumes?version=2023-02-08&generation=2?attachment_state=unattached&zone.name=us-south-1&operating_system.architecture=amd64"
 -H "Authorization: Bearer $iam_token"
 ```

-By default, a boot volume created as part of provisioning a virtual server instance will be deleted when the instance is deleted.
+By default, a boot volume that is created as part of provisioning a virtual server instance is deleted when the instance is deleted.
 You can control this behavior by setting the `delete_volume_on_instance_delete` property to `true` when you create the instance or update the boot volume attachment.

-Use the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance with the information you have gathered.
+Use the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance with the information you gathered.
 The following call is an example of provisioning an instance by using an existing boot volume.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/instances?version=2023-02-08&generation=2"